 4. You’ve “wasted time” on a client

+This one definitely hits emotionally as an unusual signpost.
 After you’ve outgrown a client and ended a contract with them, you may feel like you wasted time doing unsatisfying work.

 Remember that you had to gain experience before you were confident enough to say “no.” Higher paying clients who offer higher quality work are what you’re looking for now.

 Past clients weren’t a waste of time, though.
 They were a part of building your business.